dianajohnson13/CharliesAngulars/README.md

 ## Usage

 > Want to visit a park, but don't know where to go?
 Simply go to Parks and Exploration, enter a location, and scroll through our list of nearby options.
-Checkout a park descriotions, forecasted weather, local wildlife, park reviews, campgrounds, and an expandable map of the area.
+Checkout a park descriptions, forecasted weather, local wildlife, park reviews, campgrounds, and an expandable map of the area.

 ## Requirements